google-research/t5x/docs/usage/gin.md

   ...
 ```

-In the eval.py script, the user-provided gin configuration file will be parsed.
+In the binary, the user-provided gin configuration file will be parsed.
+It
-It specifies which values should be bound to the `evaluate` argument, after
+specifies which values should be bound to the `evaluate` argument, after which
-which we can directly call the fully-bound function without any arguments.
+we can directly call the fully-bound function without any arguments.
+Basically,
-Basically, we are creating a custom closure of `evaluate` (a la
+we are creating a custom closure of `evaluate` (a la `functools.partial`) but
-`functools.partial`) but specifying the arguments via gin instead of Python.
+specifying the arguments via gin instead of Python.

 Furthermore, this ability to bind custom arguments is recursive.
 Not only can we
 bind the arguments of `evaluate`, but we can also bind the constructor and